Stitch's Great Escape!: History

 On September 21, 2003, Magic Kingdom announced that a new Lilo & Stitch themed attraction would be replacing ExtraTERRORestrial Alien Encounter.
-On October 10, the park announced more details about the new attraction.
-It would be named Stitch's Great Escape! and would reuse the Alien Encounter technology.
+On October 10, the park announced more details about the new attraction, named Stitch's Great Escape! and would reuse the Alien Encounter technology.
 Because Alien Encounter was considered too scary and intense for kids, officials wanted to make the new attraction less scary and more family-friendly.
-Two days later, Alien Encounter would close to the public on October 12 and the Lilo & Stitch remodel was underway.
+Two days later, Alien Encounter closed to the public on October 12 and the Lilo & Stitch remodel was underway.

 Stitch's Great Escape! opened on November 16, 2004.
 During the opening event, a large inflatable Stitch was outside the park's entrance, but as guests reached Main Street, U.S.A., they spotted some signs noticing that Stitch was causing chaos at the park.
+These signs featured his mugshots and mischievous information.
 Guests could also find security guards who were looking for Stitch.
-In addition, the Cinderella Castle was decorated with toilet paper and a graffiti message that said, "Stitch is King".
+Even worse, the Cinderella Castle was decorated with toilet paper and a graffiti message that said, "Stitch is King".
 Cobra Bubbles told guests that Stitch was on the loose.
 The opening celebration soon began, but Stitch had already taken over the party with Elvis Presley singers.
 As he was being escorted off the stage, a large group of elementary school students arrived at the scene.
 They were dressed in Stitch hats and light blue t-shirts.
 Several guests were also given interviews with Stitch and Cobra Bubbles.
 Near the World of Disney store over at Disney Springs, then called Downtown Disney, there was a van that was hijacked by Stitch surrounded by police line ribbons and barriers.
 Inside the van, there were road signs, a travel guide map, shoes, and boxes with toy dinosaurs.

-The attraction was met with mixed reception from guests, as some considered Stitch's Great Escape! a kid-friendly attraction, but others considered it as the worst attraction at Magic Kingdom.
-The most common complaint was the chili dog burp that made many guests nauseous.
+The attraction was met with a mixed reception from guests, as some considered Stitch's Great Escape! a kid-friendly attraction, but others considered it as the worst attraction at Magic Kingdom.
+The most common complaint was the chili dog burp that made many guests nauseated.

 At one time, Stitch's Great Escape! featured a FastPass entrance.
 When the system was modified to include wristbands instead of tickets, this entrance was removed as the popularity significantly declined.

 After October 1, 2016, the attraction entered seasonal operation.
 In October 2017, the attraction's first pre-show area began being used as a costumed character greeting area for Stitch called Stitch's Alien Encounter Character Greeting!.

+Closure

 The attraction last operated on January 6, 2018, which led to speculation about the attraction's fate.
 The closure of Stitch's Great Escape! was said to be temporary, but in October, the Stitch animatronic and pre-show were completely dismantled.
 In 2019, the exterior was given a fresh coat of paint.
 On July 16, 2020, Disney confirmed that the attraction was permanently closed, with the attraction's signage later taken down on August 10, 2020.